kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Onboarding a New Developer Can Become a Guided Graph Walk
+## Onboarding a New Developer Can Become a Guided Graph Walk { #onboarding-a-new-developer }

 Imagine onboarding a developer into an unfamiliar Kora service.